marcobuschini/nestjs-graphql-mysql-dev-ops-starter/README.md

 # Running

 This example requires a local MySQL installation.
-See `app.module.ts` for credentials, and make sure there are matching credentials in the database and the source code.
+See `.env.example` for credentials, and make sure there are matching credentials in the database and the `.env` file.
+The `.env.dev` file contains variable definitions for the development environment.
+The `.env.test` file containst variable definitions for the test environment (used on TravisCI, too).
+The `.env` file is left uncommitted as it is supposed to hold production secrets.

 # Run the sample